Here you will find information, statistics and trends for tourism in Norway.

 Spending by holiday and leisure travellers totalled almost NOK 25 billion in the 2013 summer season and approximately NOK 42 billion (41.6 billion) from May to December.

 Non-resident guests in Norway spent 9.9 billion on grocery, amusements and local transport.
-In second place is accomodation, with 7.1 billion NOK spent in the summer season of 2013.
+In second place is accommodation, with 7.1 billion NOK spent in the summer season of 2013.

 In 2012, Norway had more British cruise passengers than the Caribbean: 197,000 Brits chose to go on a cruise in Norway, vs. 189,000 who went to the Caribbean.